fbpx

 For example, I know of an administrative assistant at a law firm who side-gigs as a physical trainer, and she uses her lunch breaks to train clients via Zoom.
 This side gig seems reasonable and probably isn’t a deception because it doesn’t affect her primary work.
 Equally important, there’s no real or perceived conflict of interest since the jobs are very different.

-But what happens when an employee violates a contract stipulating that they must only work for one organization at a time?
+But what happens when employees violate a contract stipulating that they must only work for one organization at a time?
 And what if an organization finds out its employee is also working for its competitor?

 The most likely answer is that the employee would be fired without a second thought, just as one might dump a two-timing partner.